Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 An exciting new research project aims to do just that.

-Over the next year, a team of naturopathic doctors and researchers will analyze deidentified patient records from naturopathic primary care clinics across the U.S. Using a shared digital platform (CharmHealth), experts from the National University of Natural Medicine, Oregon Health & Science University, and Institute for Natural Medicine will study how core naturopathic practices, like nutrition counseling, lifestyle modfication, and whole-person care, are documented and how they improve patient health.
+Over the next year, a team of naturopathic doctors and researchers will analyze deidentified patient records from naturopathic primary care clinics across the U.S. Funded by RAND Reach, the project uses a shared digital platform (CharmHealth), where experts from the National University of Natural Medicine, Oregon Health & Science University, and Institute for Natural Medicine will study how core naturopathic practices, like nutrition counseling, lifestyle modification, and whole-person care, are documented and how they improve patient health.
 For example, how much can blood sugar levels improve with healthier everyday habits?

 The team will also explore how best to organize the data to support future research.